 The problem with staring down at our phones and computers all day is that it adds up over time.
-It’s constantly doing it for years and years that starts to cause changes in our spine and posture, which can often lead to pain and health problems.
+It’s constantly doing it for years and years that starts to cause changes in our spine and posture.
+This can often lead to pain and health problems.
 If you’re not feeling any pain now, great!
 Be proactive and get ahead of the scenario by doing the proper stretches, exercises, and ergonomic changes (adjusting your computer to fit you).

-Of course, it’s HIGHLY recommended to download the Posture Protector App, because the app will encourage you to have proper posture while using your cell phone!
+Of course, it’s HIGHLY recommended to download the Posture Protector App, because the App will encourage you to have proper posture while using your cell phone!

 Stay tuned for next weeks post about proper desk ergonomics.
 I’ll be giving tips about how to fix your computer, mouse, chair and a WHOLE LOT MORE! 🙂

 Feel free to jot us a note in the comments section, send us an email at [email protected], connect with us on Facebook, Instagram, Pinterest, Tumblr, Flickr, or Reddit @postureprotector or Twitter @postureproapp!